Area of Focus

 • Independent study courses are available for students interested in lab work, internships, and independent research

 The Archaeology and Biological Anthropology Laboratories are dedicated to teaching and research in both anthropological archaeology and biological anthropology.
 Within the labs are spaces for the study of Indigenous-colonial encounters, spatial archaeology (GIS), zooarchaeology, paleogenomics, and primate behavior.
-The laboratories maintain collections related to local Monterey Bay archaeology, as well as comparative vertebrate osteology and taphonomic specimens.
+The teaching labs support students with hands-on learning in osteology and lithics and ceramics.

 High school students who plan to major in Anthropology at UC Santa Cruz need no special background other than the courses necessary for UC admission.